 Creating and maintaining credible, authentic destination brands can be a challenge with all the different – and sometimes diverging – interests involved.
 Yet, authentic visitor experiences require the destination branding and marketing to align with tourism realities “on the ground.”

-To help destination marketers with this task, Leeds Metropolitan University and VisitEngland recently developed a marketing toolkit called Keep it Real for Destinations, which puts the focus on tourism issues at a destination level.
+To help destination marketers with this task, Leeds Metropolitan University and VisitEngland recently developed a marketing toolkit for destinations called Keep it Real, which puts the focus on tourism issues at a destination level.

 Keep it Real for destinations is available to download here.

 One insight from the booklet that we find particularly relevant is that a better overall experience during their stay means visitors are more likely to respect and connect with the local culture, environment, residents and businesses.

 You might also be interested in our short interview with booklet co-author Professor Xavier Font on how (not) to communicate sustainability as part of destination marketing.

 Enjoyed this post on the Keep it Real booklet for destination marketing and branding professionals on how to communicate sustainable tourism authentically?
 Share and spread the word!

 Latest posts by The Editorial Team (see all)

 - Martin Vincenz on Tourism Sustainability and Marketing Destination Graubuenden, Switzerland - 24 November 2021

 - Why and How to Measure Place Branding Success Beyond Economic Growth - 18 November 2021